Solving Linear Programs with Fast Online Learning Algorithms: Fast Online Algorithms for Offline LPs

 \begin{rem} There is an extra $\mathcal{O}( \frac{\log K}{\sqrt{K}})$ term in the bound for $\rho$, but note that we generally take $K = \mathcal{O}(n)$ and we drop this term when presenting our results. \end{rem}

 \begin{rem} We provide an intuitive explanation of the improvement.
-Taking explicit update as an example: when each variable is duplicated $K > 1$ times, the final output $\hat{x}^k$ would be allowed to take ${i}/{K}$ for $i \leq K$, while $K = 1$ only allows $\hat{x}^k \in \{0, 1\}$.
+Taking the explicit update as an example: when each variable is duplicated $K > 1$ times, the final output $\hat{x}^k$ would be allowed to take ${i}/{K}$ for $i \leq K$, while $K = 1$ only allows $\hat{x}^k \in \{0, 1\}$.
 In other words, larger $K$ offers higher granularity to approximate fractional solutions. \end{rem}

-Till now we have presented the theoretical results on the online algorithms applied to offline LPs.
-In the following sections, we would focus on how the online algorithms help exact LP solving through sifting.
+Till now we have presented the theoretical results of the online algorithms applied to offline LPs.
+In the following sections, we will focus on how the online algorithms help exact LP solving through sifting.